telerik/winforms-docs/cloud-integration/azure/getting-started.md

 To get started using **Microsoft Azure**, you will need to create a new account.
 You can choose to get a free trial account the benefits of which are listed [here](https://azure.microsoft.com/en-us/free/).
 Then, based on your needs, you need to create a separate account for the different services.

->note You will need to enter a credit card number event for free account.
+>note You will need to enter a credit card number even for free account.

 # See Also